SCIENTIFIC

 The truffle seller was mysterious and highly respected; we never saw the dog or the pig, but his skills at providing fabulous quality were legendary with this kitchen.
 The next stop for a brief estage was Les Crayères when still under the command of the legendary chef Gerard Boyer.
 The entire kitchen was entranced with the appearance of these little baskets of gold.
 At Les Crayères, the night before I started work in their kitchen I ate in their restaurant…the truffle shaved at the table was an entirely new and exciting experience for me and the aroma is one I have never forgotten…earthy, pungent, exotic like no other smell I had encountered before or since.

 The history of truffles throughout the world is a marvelously exotic story.
-Early British travellers to the middle east like Sir Richard Francis Burton and Gertrude Bell are just two amongst the many who became entranced with the land and its inhabitants.
+Early British travellers to the Middle East like Sir Richard Francis Burton and Gertrude Bell are just two amongst the many who became entranced with the land and its inhabitants.

 Their frequent mentions of white truffles in what is now Iraq, is well documented and the Bedouin are known to still harvest these truffles in quantity.
 We have often wondered if these apparently excellent white truffles make their way via the black market into the famous white truffle markets of Italy.
 In 2003 when travelling in Jordan along the border of Syria and Iraq with Yazan Akeel [e’cotel Australia] we encountered story after story confirming their existence, but, forbidden by Akeel’s father to travel to Bagdad, we went to the Amman railway station where the ‘terror taxis’ did the constant trip between Amman and Bagdad for just $80 USD.
 We set about investigating the chances of them bringing back truffles for us.
 Sadly, the season started after we left, but Akeel’s parents bore testament to the truth of these rumours, when kilos of excellent white truffles arrived at their doorstep.
 Sadly, no amount of ingenuity could get them legally into Australia.
 Undoubtedly, there were dinners in the Akeel’s Amman home using white truffles to a degree that we could only dream of.

-Truffles are abundant in China but they have firmer cork texture without any of the mazing intense flavour and aroma and are inexpensive by comparison and high end chefs still seek their truffles from the European markets.
+Truffles are abundant in China but they have firmer cork texture without any of the amazing intense flavour and aroma and are inexpensive by comparison and high end chefs still seek their truffles from the European markets.
 This is not to say that this market will not develop into a major player on the world truffle stage and we will be watching this market with the help of friends working in Shanghai.

 The first Southern hemisphere truffles were harvested in New Zealand and it was some years later that the first commercial truffles appeared in Australia’s best restaurants in 1999.
 For Australian chefs it was not just exciting but a turning point.
 We were skeptical…and in hindsight rightly so, because it has only been in very recent years that Australian truffles have delivered the intensity of aroma of the best truffles of Europe.
 Like wine, the truffle season delivers years of varying quality.